MA EPHT - Outdoor Air Quality

 Outdoor air quality monitoring gives us data on the concentration of pollutants.
 This data is the best available information at a given time and location.
 However, not all locations have monitors.

 Modeled air quality data exists for particulate matter and ozone.
-The EPA and CDC uses the Downscaler Model for this data.
-The Downscaler Model combines the EPA's Air Quality System (AQS) measurements with predictions from the Community Multi-Scale Air Quality Model (CMAQ).
+The EPA and the U.S. Centers for Disease Control and Prevention (CDC) use the downscaler model to combine measurements from the EPA's Air Quality System (AQS) with predictions from the Community Multi-Scale Air Quality Model (CMAQ).
+These data fill in the gaps that exist in the monitored data.

-These data fill in the substantial time and geography gaps that exist in the monitored data.
-In counties with monitors, the combined “monitored and modeled” pollutant dataset is useful.
-It helps us understand pollution trends that may occur at the local and community levels.
+In counties with monitors, the combined “monitored and modeled” pollutant dataset is used to look at pollution trends at the local and community levels.

 What outdoor air quality hazards are expected in Massachusetts?